DatanoiseTV/abletonlink-go/README.md

 # Ableton Link Go Bindings

-Professional Go bindings for [Ableton Link](https://github.com/Ableton/link), a technology that synchronizes musical tempo and timing across multiple applications running on one or more devices.
+Go bindings for [Ableton Link](https://github.com/Ableton/link), a technology that synchronizes musical tempo and timing across multiple applications running on one or more devices.

 ## Features